MoreFlow/Wiki-of-Thrones/README.md

-# Wiki-of-Thrones
+# Wiki of Thrones

+It is not finished yet, but feel free to look around.

-Project built with MVP by Ribot
+Project built with MVP.
+It is working with https://anapioficeandfire.com/

-Libraries used:
+## Libraries used:
 - Retrofit
 - Butterknife
-- Calligraphy
 - Gson